moontography/fndr/README.md

 ## Quick Note

 I consider this a rebuild of my [hide](https://github.com/whatl3y/hide) password manager and will soon create a file system connector that will do almost exactly as that repo does.
 At that point in time I might rename this repo back to `hide` or leave it alone, I haven't really decided yet :)

+# Tips w/ cryptocurrency

+I love FOSS (free and open source software) and for the most part don't want to charge for the software I build.
+It does however take a good bit of time keeping up with feature requests and bug fixes, so if you have the desire and ability to send me a free coffee, it would be greatly appreciated!

+- Bitcoin (BTC): `3D779dP5SZo4szHivWHyFd6J2ESumwDmph`
+- Ethereum (ETH and ERC-20 tokens): `0xF3ffa9706b3264EDd1DAa93D5F5D70C8f71fAc99`
+- Stellar (XLM): `GACH6YMYFZ574FSGCV7IJXTGETEQL3DLQK64Z6DFGD57PZL5RH6LYOJT`
+- Jupiter (JUP) mainnet: `JUP-TUWZ-4B8Z-9REP-2YVH5`